GetMural/Mural/README.md

 Mural is released as open source under the GNU Affero General Public License.
 See Appendix 2 for the text of this license.

 Mural is written in NodeJS and uses Electron.

+An end-user manual is available here: https://www.getmural.io/Mural_0.2.5_manual.pdf

 ## Site Output